WRITING FROM THE HEART ABOUT WHAT MAKES US HUMAN.

 As a playwright, Robert was one of the winners of the Echo Theater Company’s inaugural playwriting competition and previously won the ScreenCraft Stage Play Competition, which led to his work being presented as part of IAMA Theatre Company’s New Works Festival.
 He is a past finalist for the Eugene O'Neill National Playwrights Conference, the Blue Ink Award for Playwriting, and the Orchard Project Performance Lab.

-His play Dry Summer recently had its world premiere production at Theatre NOVA, and is currently nominated for three BroadwayWorld Michigan Awards, including Best New Play.
-Up next, Robert’s play Lifeline will have its world premiere at The Road Theatre Company, beginning in January 2026.
+Robert’s play Dry Summer recently had its world premiere at Theatre NOVA, where it went on to earn three BroadwayWorld Michigan Award nominations, including Best New Play.
+His play Lifeline had its twice-extended world premiere at The Road Theatre Company.

 In addition to his professional and creative pursuits, Robert has been a volunteer crisis service counselor with The Trevor Project, the nation’s leading suicide prevention and crisis intervention service for LGBTQ youth.